Last Updated on December 28, 2021 by Danny

 There are two disadvantages to this Tama drum tuner.
 First, you use a ring to calibrate the tuner.
 While this method is much easier to use than the locking pin in the DrumDial, it is very easy to disturb the calibration.
 Second, it doesn’t have an edge gage.
 This means you have to approximate the distance from the lug every time visually.
 This can lead to some inconsistencies.

 The second problem has been solved in this tuner’s latest rendition, the Tama TW200 Tension watch.
 The TW200 has a nylon bumper that ensures you always get a consistent spacing from the rim of your shell.
-However, the issue with the TW200 is that a few users have complained that it can be inconsistent.
+However, the issue with the Tama tension watch is that a few users have complained that it can be inconsistent.

 Why Do I Need a Drum Tuner?

 Yes, even if you are a super experienced drummer, you will still benefit from a drum tuner.
-I do not mean that a tuner is critical for a drummer, but it can make your life a little bit easier.
+I do not mean that a drum tuner is critical for a drummer, but it can make your life a little bit easier.
+While you can tune with just a drum key (AKA torque key), it is similar to filling up your car’s tire without a pressure gauge.

 If you are a drumming beginner, you probably have no idea how to tune with your ears.
-Having a tuner will allow you to tune your drum right rather than making approximations with your untrained ear.
+Having a tuner will allow you to tune you are tuning drums actually right rather than making approximations with your untrained ear.

 If you are someone who does many recording sessions, having a tuner helps make sure that your drums are perfect before each session.
 While the Studio’s sound technician probably has a tuner, it does not hurt for you to have one.
 If you are someone who knows a recording studio, getting a tuner is essential.
-You cannot expect the drummer to have a drum tuner with him, and a properly tuned drum is necessary for a recording session to go as expected.
+You cannot expect professional drummers to have a drum tuner with them, and a properly tuned drum is necessary for a recording session to go as expected.

-If you are someone who tours a lot, a drum tuner is highly crucial for you.
+If you are someone who tours a lot, a drum tuner (and a drum key) is highly crucial for you.
 You can never know what happens during gigs, your drums may go out of tune during transit, or maybe the house kit is entirely bonkers.

 Having a drum tuner handy makes sure that these situations don’t end up ruining your performance.
 Gig venues are usually quite loud, and it is tough ( if not impossible) to properly tune your drums by ear in a noisy setting.
 Having a tuner that can function in these loud environments helps make sure that your drums are all properly tuned before a gig.

-If you tune your drums with a tuner, you will save a lot of time compared to drum tuning with your ears.
+If you tune your drums with a tuner, you will save a lot of time compared to drum tuning with your ears (less time tuning = more time playing).
 Not everyone can get perfect sound with their ears, and at the end of the day, your drums sound better when you use a tuner, no matter where you are in your drumming journey.

 The Importance of Tuning Your Drums